exercism/c/concepts/dynamic-memory-management/about.md

 Dynamic memory is used for variables whose size is only known at runtime.
 This is commonly useful for arrays whose number of elements may vary between one runtime and the next.
 Variable length arrays are another way to handle arrays whose element size is only known at runtime.
+A VLA uses automatic storage, which means its memory is destroyed on leaving its defining block.
 A detailed analysis of variable length arrays is outside the scope of this article.
 VLAs were brought into the C language by C99, but as of C11 VLAs are optional, so compilers supporting C11 onward do not have to support VLAs.